 - With the exception of emergency medications (e.g., epinephrine, inhalers, naloxone hydrochloride, and glucagon), prescription medications will be kept in a locked cabinet.

 - A physician may prescribe an over-the-counter medication

 - Over the counter medication may also be given pursuant to grade specific Standing Orders issued by the TUSD Medical Consultant.
 If possible, verbal/written (written preferred) authorization by the parent or guardian should be obtained before administration.
 School Nurse needs to be consulted before administration.

 - Over the counter medication must be in the original container.

 - The following medications may be administered for symptomatic management of intermittent minor illnesses without a physician’s prescription for a duration of three (3) days provided the school nurse is consulted regarding advisability of giving the medication and a TUSD Medication Permit is signed by the parent or guardian:

 - an antihistamine including eye drops.

 Prescription medications which have been identified by state law as being approved for self administration may be self administered by the student following receipt of written parent permission.
-Students whose parents have approved self administration of prescription medication allowed by state law will consult health services to verify expectation regarding the use of the medication and will have a written emergency action plan on file.
-The following prescriptions for self administration are presently allowed by State law.
+Students whose parents have approved self-administration of prescription medication allowed by state law will consult health services to verify expectation regarding the use of the medication to determine the need for a written emergency action plan.
+The following prescriptions for self-administration are presently allowed by state law: